nccgroup/glasgo/README.md

 # Glasgo Static Analysis Tool

-This project's official repository is [here](https://github.com/ttarvis/glasgo)
+This project's official repository has been moved to [Github-ttarvis/glasgo.](https://github.com/ttarvis/glasgo)

 ## Project